turingschool/front-end-curriculum/projects/module-3/weathrly.md

 * Application should handle when a user searches for a location that is not found by the API.
 Team should research different ways to handle unfound locations by looking around on different weather and other location searching applications and implement a solution for their project that they find intuitive. -->

+For this first phase, you can hardcode in a default location for your application.
+In a later phase, you will add functionality to change the location.

 Test your application as it is so far.

 ## Phase Two